Installation¶

 but is always at a usable state.

-Indeed, We should not push to the dev
+Indeed, We should not push to the dev branch until

 we are sure that the new commit does not break or introduce